Orange (word)

-The word orange is a noun and an adjective in the English language.
+The word "orange" is a noun and an adjective in the English language.
 In both cases, it refers primarily to the orange fruit and the color orange, but has many other derivative meanings.

-The word is derived from a Dravidian language, and it passed through numerous other languages including Sanskrit and Old French before reaching the English language.
+The word is derived from a Dravidian language, and it passed through numerous other languages including Sanskrit and based on Nārang in Persian and after that Old French before reaching the English language.
 The earliest uses of the word in English refer to the fruit, and the color was later named after the fruit.
 Before the English-speaking world was exposed to the fruit, the color was referred to as "yellow-red" (geoluread in Old English) or "red-yellow".

 "Orange" has no true rhyme.
 There are several half rhymes or near-rhymes, as well as some proper nouns and compound words or phrases that rhyme with it.
 This lack of rhymes has inspired many humorous poems and songs.

 Etymology

 The word "orange" entered Middle English from Old French and Anglo-Norman orenge.
 The earliest recorded use of the word in English is from the 13th century and referred to the fruit.
 The first recorded use of "orange" as a colour name in English was in 1502, in a description of clothing purchased for Margaret Tudor.
 Other sources cite the first recorded use as 1512, in a will now filed with the Public Record Office.
 It is generally thought that Old French calqued the Italian melarancio ("fruit of the orange tree", with mela "fruit") as pume orenge (with pume "fruit").
 Although pume orenge is attested earlier than melarancio in available written sources, lexicographers believe that the Italian word is actually older.